By Kate lead writer, and Lindsey, contributing writer

 - Pain during elimination

 - Slowed hair growth

 If you have just begun a detox protocol and are experiencing some of these symptoms, it is likely just detox related.
-If you are unsure, consult a naturopathic doctor and ask his/her opinion.
+If you are unsure, consult a naturopathic doctor or functional medicine and ask his/her opinion.
 It is always better to be safe.
 If you are actually sick before beginning detox (and are undergoing detox to attempt to cure an illness), please seek the advice of a professional and undergo detox under his/her care.

 Why Do Detox Reactions Happen?

 Ideally, detox symptoms should be minor or non-existent.
 A bit of mild fatigue and slight nausea are pretty normal; severe nausea is not.